Frequently Asked Questions

 • I offer 50 minute individual sessions for $180.

-Payment can be made in the form of cash, HSA or FSA card, or with a major debit/credit card.
+Payment can be made via HSA or FSA card, or with a major debit/credit card.

 https://www.thrizer.com/for-clients